-If you were a bona fide resident of American Samoa for all of 1994, and all of your income is from sources in American Samoa, Guam, or the CNMI, or is effectively connected with your trade or business in these possessions, you do not have to file a U.S. income tax return.
-You will be required to file a return in American Samoa.
+If you were a bona fide resident of American Samoa for all of 1995, and all of your income is from sources in American Samoa, Guam, or the CNMI, or is effectively connected with your trade or business in these possessions, you do not have to file a U.S. income tax return.
+You may have to file a return in American Samoa.
 For information and an address for the taxing authority in American Samoa, see the discussion under American Samoa, later.

-If you qualify for the possession exclusion as a bona fide resident of American Samoa for 1994 and you have income from sources other than American Samoa, Guam, or the CNMI, you must file a U.S. income tax return if your gross income is at least the amount shown below for your filing status plus your allowable standard deduction from the computation discussed earlier under Standard deduction.
+If you qualify for the possession exclusion as a bona fide resident of American Samoa for 1995 and you have income from sources other than American Samoa, Guam, or the CNMI, you must file a U.S. income tax return if your gross income is at least the amount shown below for your filing status plusyour allowable standard deduction from the computation discussed earlier under Standard deduction.

 Filing status: Gross income of at least:

-Single \$2,450
+Single \$2,500

-Married, filing jointly 4,900
+Married, filing jointly 5,000

-Married, filing separately 2,450
+Married, filing separately 2,500

-Head of household 2,450
+Head of household 2,500

-Qualifying widow(er) 2,450
+Qualifying widow(er) 2,500